smolang/smol-vs-code/README.md

 ## Development

+First, install [node](https://nodejs.org/en) then run `npm install` to install the required dependencies.

-To run the current source, open this folder inside VS Code and press `F5` (Run -> Start Debugging).
+To run the current source, open the project folder inside VS Code and press `F5` (Run -> Start Debugging).

-To create a `.vsix` package, install [node](https://nodejs.org/en) then run the following commands:
+To create a `.vsix` package, run `vsce package`.

-    npm install
-    vsce package